-We follow Cornerstones curriculum as the core offer for our foundation subjects, adapting as necessary to fit our context.
 Our foundation curriculum provides exciting thematic topics that allow pupils to have a rich knowledge of the world around them and see clear links between different aspects of their learning.
 We believe that knowledge and skills go hand in hand.
 Our planning responds to our assessment data and pupils’ individual learning needs to provide personalised learning.
-We ensure that children are encouraged to be successful in their individual talents and creativity and are confident individuals who can lead healthy and safe lives.
+We ensure that children are encouraged to be successful in their individual talents and creativity and are confident individuals who can lead healthy, safe and fulfilled lives.
 We have designed our curriculum to ensure children’s learning extends beyond the classroom adding to children’s cultural capital and expanding their experiences.

 Implementation: how do we carry it out?

-Cornerstones allows pupils to develop a deep and rich subject knowledge and learn within a coherent and progressive framework.
-A thematic approach to learning delivery allows pupils to have a holistic style of learning, drawing on skills that they learned in literacy to apply across the curriculum, and exploring the depth and breadth of the national curriculum.
-These topics can be seen on our individual class pages on the website where a knowledge organizer is used to support learning and encourage parents to facilitate learning further at home if they wish.
+Subjects are taught discreetly and are linked to themes to allow pupils to develop a deep and rich subject knowledge and learn within a coherent and progressive framework.
+These themes can be seen on our individual class pages on the website.
 Each subject has a leader that drives the subject forward and each curriculum area also sits as part of a team of teachers that work together to ensure there is quality teaching and learning happening across the subjects.